DmitryBondarenko1/solid-spoon/Console.md

 **To customize console color**

-Select the desired console area you want to customize, see table below for available options.
+Select a desired console area you want to customize, see table below for available options.

 |Console Area|  Description|
 |--|--|